DedekindsArmy/DedekindsArmy.github.io/_posts/2019-09-17-Forecasting.md

 **Place**: Room 113 (1st floor, Faculty of Mathematics UCM)

 **Abstract**:
-In this talk we will introduce how to use mathematical modelling to apply reference class forecasting.
+In this interactive workshop we will learn how to make precise predictions through a 50 min long exercise.

+We will walk through:
+* Definining precise forecasting problems
+* Estimating a base rate using reference classes and basic statistical modelling
+* Adjusting the base rates
+* Evaluating forecasting performance using proper scoring rules

+No previous knowledge is required.
+The talk will be in **English**.

 ## Bibliography